Chapter 4 : Counterstroke

 “You never know,” he said.
 I laughed.

-Remus ended up just standing by as James and Sirius finished with Snape, but I wasn’t bothered.
-It wasn’t like Snape didn’t deserve it.
-Every other time I saw Snape, he was inventing some cruel spell to test out on the Gryffindors.
+Remus ended up just standing by as James and Sirius finished with Snape.
+I told them once to cut it out, but all three of them ignored me, so I just shrugged.
+It wasn’t like Snape didn’t deserve it; every other time I saw Snape, he was inventing some cruel spell to test out on the Gryffindors.
 Last year he’d even come up with one that cut James’s face like a sword.

 The action now over, Sirius turned to face me.
 “So I hear you went on a date with Remus here,” he said, a very calculating expression on his haughty features, as if he were trying to assess whether I was good enough for his friend.
 I would normally have been content to walk off without talking to him, but he was regarding me in a way that felt like a challenge, like he was daring me to argue.